fbpx

 The President, on his swearing, promised a cut in the energy costs for manufacturing companies.
 This is a move to increase the economic production of the manufacturing sector.
 We can hope and wait to see this take charge, and eventually the cost of energy decrease or become innovative and come up with green energy technologies to solve our energy problems.

 Green energy comes from natural sources such as sunlight, wind, rain, tides, plants, algae and geothermal heat.
 These energy resources are renewable, meaning they’re naturally replenished.
-Since 1990, the production of “green” electricity in Germany has increased by 1,000% and export rates, according to preliminary data for 2017, just smashed another record… Some days, electricity prices actually go into the negative and nuclear power plants must reduce their energy generation by as much as half to prevent significant costs mounting up, this was the case on 28 January.
+Since 1990, the production of “green” electricity in Germany has increased by 1,000% and export rates, according to preliminary data for 2017, just smashed another record… Some days, electricity prices actually go into the negative and nuclear power plants must reduce their energy generation by as much as half to prevent significant costs from mounting up, this was the case on 28 January.
 (Adapted from Financial Tribune).

-The Kenyan government has made several steps towards having a green economy and has developed a strategy that seeks to consolidate, scale up and embed green growth initiatives in National Development Goals.
+The Kenyan government has made several steps toward having a green economy and has developed a strategy that seeks to consolidate, scale up and embed green growth initiatives in National Development Goals.
 The Green Economy Strategy and Implementation Plan (GESIP) provides the overall policy framework to facilitate a transition to a green economy and outlines the need to mainstream and align green economy initiatives across the economic, social and environmental spheres.

 This strategy is one that basically recommends the use of natural resources of energy at our various places of work.
 Kenya has promising potential for power generation from renewable energy sources.
 Abundant solar, hydro, wind, biomass and geothermal resources led the government to seek the expansion of renewable energy generation to central and rural areas.

 In order to achieve this goal, every single citizen needs to be responsible for the amount and type of energy they use.
-Unless you’re filthy rich, you’re probably always on the lookout for ways to save a couple bucks.
+Unless you’re filthy rich, you’re probably always on the lookout for ways to save a couple of bucks.
 One of the best ways to cut your monthly bills is by investing in renewable energy.
 Not from the power plant, but stuff you can get yourself.

 Renewable energy.
 Image from http://greennewearth.com/five-renewable-energy-source-you-can-use-to-power-your-home-or-business/